-When an individually administered measure of global cognitive functioning is unattainable, the evaluator(s) will be asked to obtain additional assessments to include a developmental assessment, a measure of adaptive behavior collected from the teacher and/or parent/guardian.
-The Speech and Language Pathologist will conduct a direct assessment of language/communication skills OR a review of communication methods in place for those students without intentional language.
-Those scores, along with a review of previous attempts at direct assessment, and any evidence of medical conditions that impact global functioning willbe documented on the Consideration for Access Points Instruction and Statewide, Standardized Alternate Assessment form.
+When an individually administered measure of global cognitive functioning is not able to be obtained, the evaluator(s) will be asked to obtain additional assessments to include a developmental assessment and a measure of adaptive behavior collected from the teacher and/or parent/guardian.
+Observations of the student during attempted direct assessment and any previous assessment information will also be considered.
+The Speech and Language Pathologist will conduct an indirect assessment of language/communication OR a review of communication methods in place for students without intentional language.
+Those scores, along with a review of previous attempts at direct assessment, and any evidence of medical conditions that impact global functioning will be documented.
 The IEP team will consider all available data and evidence regarding the student's cognitive ability.
-A decision will be made by the IEP team based on a thorough review of the student's diagnostic information, adaptive functioning, academic performance data, and the guidelines outlined in Rule 6A-1.0943, Florida Administrative Code(F.A.C.).
+A decision will be made by the IEP team based on a thorough review of the student's diagnostic information, adaptive functioning, academic performance data, and the guidelines outlined in Rule 6A-1.0943, Florida Administrative Code.